Chronic lymphocytic inflammation with pontine perivascular enhancement responsive to steroids (CLIPPERS)

 MRI is the imaging modality of choice for the assessment of patients with suspected brainstem pathology.
 The protocol should include contrast.

 The appearance of CLIPPERS on MRI is fairly unique, characterized by multiple punctate, patchy and linear regions of contrast enhancement relatively confined to the pons 1.
-Similar changes may also be visible caudal and rostral to the pons, in the cerebellar peduncles and in the cerebellar hemispheres 1.
+Similar changes may also be visible caudal and rostral to the pons, in the cerebellar peduncles, cerebellar hemispheres, and involving the cervical spinal cord 1,6.

 Despite striking post contrast appearances, there is relatively little edema or positive mass effect.
 No vasculitic angiographic changes (i.e. no beading) are reported 1.